 Stand firm.
-Compromise is fine (and healthy), but it is important to not be fobbed off.
-“Low hanging fruit” can be a good strategy for certain problems, but not for child poverty.
-Scratching around the surface compounds the problem.
-It often diverts from where the problems really lie.
+Compromise is fine (and healthy), but reaching for “low hanging fruit” can often divert from where the problems really lie.

-They key benefits of addressing child poverty cut across the board – there are financial, resource, moral, ethical, and environmental benefits if children do not live in poverty.
+The key benefits of addressing child poverty cut across the board – there are financial, resource, moral, ethical, and environmental benefits if children do not live in poverty.
 It is useful to identify which of these is relevant to the people with whom we speak.

 Paediatricians must ensure that people know that poverty increases the risk of childhood mortality, and that there is an urgency to improve the situation.
 There is ongoing work to enshrine the rights of children in UK law, which may improve the situation.

-Summary
+Key messages

+Child poverty is common in the UK and has catastrophic short-term and long-term effects on children’s health and well-being.

+As paediatricians we have a duty to understand the structural, complex mechanisms behind health inequalities and how they impact the families we care for.

-Child poverty is common in the UK, and has catastrophic short-term and long-term effects on children’s health and well-being.
-The problems are structural and complex – families aren’t at fault here; the issue is around how society and policies have left them in difficulty.
-They are making the best choices they can.
-The roles of the paediatrician are to look deep within ourselves and our services to see where we have fallen short, and to advocate for a better society in which inequalities are reduced.
+The roles of the paediatrician is to look deep within ourselves and our services to see where we have fallen short, and using the frameworks set out alongside families, effect changes which reduce inequalities.

-All children deserve to live their best life, and the frameworks outlined in this guide should help us achieve that goal.
+All children deserve to live their best life; the frameworks outlined in this guide should help us achieve that goal.

 Conflicts of interest